Applications to study abroad in 2023/24 have now closed.

 3. Selection & Notification of Decision

-Once the application deadline has passed, the Erasmus & Study Abroad Office will liaise with Study Abroad Coordinator(s) and partner institutions to negotiate available study abroad places.
+Once the application deadline has passed, the Study Abroad Office will liaise with Study Abroad Coordinator(s) and partner institutions to negotiate study abroad places.

-Students will be given a short turnaround time to accept their offer to study abroad, and to apply to the partner institution thereafter.
+Students will be given a short turnaround time to accept their offer to study abroad, and the Study Abroad Office will then nominate you as the selected applicant(s) for will need to apply to the partner institution thereafter.

 Selection Criteria for Study Abroad